contentful/forma-36/MIGRATION.md

 <Flex isInline />
 ```

-#### How to migrate your Flex components
+### How to migrate your Flex components

 Run the [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod) to migrate your v3 `Flex` component to the new version:

 `npx @contentful/f36-codemod`

-If you decide to do it manually, you would need to transform you exising code:
+If you decide to do it manually, you would need to transform you existing code:

 ```tsx static=true
 import { Flex } from '@contentful/forma-36-react-components';